 If you are interested in serving on a board or commission, please submit a letter of interest and a completed application (attached to this webpage and also available in the City Recorder's Office) to the City Recorder.
 The City Recorder will also provide further information as needed on a particular board or commission.
 After the application deadline, the mayor reviews all applications and typically makes the appointment at the following council meeting.

-For more information on volunteering for the City of Ashland contact Barbara Christensen, City Recorder, at 488-5307.
+For more information on volunteering for the City of Ashland contact Melissa Huhtala, City Recorder, at 488-5307.